American Curl History

 Traits – CFA Standard – Grooming

 “Curl Origin and Personality Traits” was written by Caroline Scott for her love of American Curl cats and kittens.
-Please read the article and share it it you love it or if you just love American Curl cats and kittens.
+Please read the article and share it or if you just love American Curl cats and kittens.

 Curl Origin and Personality Traits

 by Caroline Scott

 CFA American Curl

 Breed Council Secretary

 Boasting head adornments that could have easily been fashioned by a legendary hat designer, along with their opulently plumed tails reminiscent of a luxurious ostrich-feather boa, the American Curl has audiences in awe world-wide.
 Distinguished by truly unique ears that curl back in a graceful arc offering an alert, happily-surprised expression, makes people break out into a big smile when viewing their first Curl.
 Designed exclusively by Mother Nature, the ears can be likened to those of a Lynx with long tufts fanning outward accentuating the swept-back look, while complementing the Curl’s overall sophistication, stylish elegance, and dynamic presence.